Narayanbhat166/kittui-racer/README.md

   currently online ( It can also show if a user is in a game or available ).
 - The Player can choose any of the online players who are available and challenge for a game by sending a `Challenge(opponent_user_id)` message.
 Currently only one vs one is supported.
-- The chanllenge can acccept the challenge by sending `AcceptChallenge(challenge_id)`, if so the game starts.
+- The opponent can acccept the challenge by sending `AcceptChallenge(challenge_id)`, if so, the game starts.

 ## Starting of the game